zuhaibalikorejo/NyTimeDemo/README.md

 # Open-source libraries used
 - Retrofit2 as HTTP client
 - Glide for image downloaiding and display
-- Hilt for dependency injection
+- Hilt for dependency injection from JetPack Component
 - Espresso   for UI Test
 - Mockito  for Unit Test